 Setting up Multiple Accounting Integrations

-With the Multiple Accounting Integrations feature enabled, you can now install any number of accounting integrations in your workspace.
+In order to utilize multiple accounting integrations, you will need to enable the Multiple Accounting Integrations feature under Settings / Features.
+Once the feature is enabled, you can install any number of QuickBooks or Xero accounting integrations within your workspace.

-When multiple integrations are configured, you will see multiple tiles (Figure 1) in the Integrations area of workspace settings.
+When multiple accounting integrations are configured, you will see a tile for each installed integration (Figure 1) in the Integrations area of workspace settings.

 Figure 1 - Multiple Accounting Integrations

-Each integration that is set up will have the name of the instance listed.
+Each integration will have the name of the instance listed.
 You can click the Settings button to access the integration configuration as outlined in the setup documentation.

 Once you have connected Ruddr to your various accounting instances, the next step is to set a default accounting integration for the workspace.